SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 <img src="/images/users-guide/Administration/admin-application-properties.png" alt="Application properties" style="max-width: 100%">

-In the **Properties** tab, each application will show the following information, depending on the appliction type (hosted or external):
+In the **Properties** tab, each application will show the following information, depending on the application type (hosted or external):

 <table>
 <col width="150">